Manojkumar7978/indi-gg/readme.md

-# Interactive Quiz App Using React Js
+# Interactive Quiz App Using HTML,CSS and Js

 This is a simple interactive quiz web application created using HTML, CSS, and JavaScript.
 Users can answer multiple choice questions and receive feedback on their performance.